+Validity information for the MCAS assessments is provided throughout this technical report.
+Although validity is considered a unified construct, the various types of validity evidence contained in this report include information on

+- test design and development;

+- administration;

+- scoring;

-Validity information for the MCAS is provided throughout this technical report.
-Validity evidence includes information on test design and development; administration; scoring; technical evidence of test quality (classical item statistics, differential item functioning, item response theory statistics, reliability, dimensionality, decision accuracy and consistency); and reporting.
+- technical evidence of test quality (classical item statistics, differential item functioning, item response theory statistics, reliability, dimensionality, decision accuracy and consistency); and

+- reporting.

 Validity information is described in detail in section 3.9 of this report.